brettinternet/brettinternet.github.io/content/self-hosted/_index.md

 Self-hosting is a satisfying hobby with amazing utility.
 These methods also provide ways to try out new technologies, host a simple blog, or make use of existing services that you find on GitHub.
-Let me know if the demo has helped you along with your own homelab.
+Let me know if the demo has helped you with your own homelab.